This is the multi-page printable view of this section.

 Long papers

-Research papers on your best research results from the past year(s).
+Research papers on your best results from the past year(s).
 This includes papers already submitted to and/or accepted at (inter)national conferences or workshops (please indicate the original venue in the submission form).
-Long papers (not exceeding 12 pages in double-column or 15 pages in LNCS format) can be submitted using any of the commonly used templates (e.g., ACM, IEEE, LNCS).
+Long papers must not exceed 12 pages in double-column format or 15 pages in LNCS format and can be submitted using any of the commonly used templates (e.g., ACM, IEEE, LNCS).

 Short papers: Work-in-progress and early ideas